Charlottesville Disability Rights Attorney

-The ADA prohibits discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
+The ADA prohibits discrimination on the basis of disability in employment.
 To be protected by the ADA, one must have a disability or have a relationship or association with an individual with a disability.

-ADA complaints regarding employment are generally filed with the U. S. Equal Employment Opportunity Commission (EEOC) or designated State or local fair employment practice agency, while ADA claims pertaining to State and local government agencies are generally filed with the U.S. Department of Justice.
+ADA complaints regarding employment are generally filed with the U. S. Equal Employment Opportunity Commission (EEOC) or designated State or local fair employment practice agency.
+ADA claims pertaining to State and local government agencies are generally filed with the U.S. Department of Justice.

 Norton Health Law has extensive experience assisting people with ADA claims and will do everything in its power to ensure all your rights are protected.

 The IDEA requires public schools to provide all eligible children with disabilities a free appropriate public education in the least restrictive environment appropriate to their individual needs.
 It also requires public school systems to develop appropriate Individualized Education Programs (IEP's) for each child, which includes the specific special education and related services each individual needs to receive.